IbraheemAloran/Language-Translator/README.md

 # Language-Translator

-Deep model to translate German to English
+Transformer model to translate German to English using Pytorch.
+To train the model on any language change the TRAIN_FILE_PATH variable to the dataset path.